Revolução - Notas para uma autópsia da esperança pervertida

 Revolution - Notes for an autopsy of perverted hope

-The engine of this machine is resentment.
-A deep and unconfessed resentment towards everything that transcends the revolutionary: the beauty it cannot produce, the virtue it cannot imitate, the order it did not plan, the freedom it does not control.
-And because it cannot rise above itself, it drags everything down to its level.
+The fuel that feeds this machine for grinding people is Resentment.
+It is a deep and unconfessable hatred for everything that transcends the pettiness of the revolutionary: the beauty he cannot produce, the virtue he cannot imitate, the spontaneous order he did not plan, and the freedom of others that he does not control.

 José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site